Restream/reindexer/readme.md

 #### Anti-join

-Reindexer does not support `ANTI JOIN` SQL construction, hovewer, it supports logical operations with JOINs.
+Reindexer does not support `ANTI JOIN` SQL construction, however, it supports logical operations with JOINs.
 In fact `NOT (INNER JOIN ...)` is totally equivalent to the `ANTI JOIN`:
 ```go
 query := db.Query("items_with_join").
 	Not().